This article provides a high level summary of the potential advantages and disadvantages of using a collective investment.

 Taxation of the investor

 Income tax is payable on interest and dividends arising from income and accumulation units.
-Income received is therefore taxed, even where reinvested, and is payable at the investor’s highest income tax rate.
+Income received is therefore taxed, even where reinvested, and is payable at the investor’s marginal rate of tax.

-Finance Act 2016 removed the notional 10% tax credit for dividends and introduced a £5,000 dividend allowance for individuals.
-All individuals can now receive £5,000 of dividends with no tax liability and dividends received in excess of this will be taxed at the appropriate dividend rate:
+The Finance Act 2016 removed the notional 10% tax credit for dividends and introduced a dividend allowance for individuals.
+All individuals can now receive £2,000 of dividends with no tax liability and dividends received in excess of this will be taxed at the appropriate dividend rate:

 Non-tax payers have no further tax liability.